 - The root element will be at Arr.

-- Below table shows indexes of other nodes for the ith node, i.e., Arr[i]:
+- The below table shows indices of other nodes for the ith node, i.e., Arr[i]:

-1) getMini(): It returns the root element of Min Heap.
-Time Complexity of this operation is O(1).
+- getMin(): It returns the root element of Min Heap.
+The time Complexity of this operation is O(1).
 In case of a maxheap it would be getMax().

-2) extractMin(): Removes the minimum element from MinHeap.
-Time Complexity of this Operation is O(Logn) as this operation needs to maintain the heap property (by calling heapify()) after removing root.
+- extractMin(): Removes the minimum element from MinHeap.
+The time Complexity of this Operation is O(log N) as this operation needs to maintain the heap property (by calling heapify()) after removing the root.

-3) decreaseKey(): Decreases value of key.
-The time complexity of this operation is O(Logn).
-If the decreases key value of a node is greater than the parent of the node, then we don’t need to do anything.
+- decreaseKey(): Decreases the value of the key.
+The time complexity of this operation is O(log N).
+If the decreased key value of a node is greater than the parent of the node, then we don’t need to do anything.
 Otherwise, we need to traverse up to fix the violated heap property.

-4) insert(): Inserting a new key takes O(Logn) time.
+- insert(): Inserting a new key takes O(log N) time.
 We add a new key at the end of the tree.
-IF new key is greater than its parent, then we don’t need to do anything.
+If the new key is greater than its parent, then we don’t need to do anything.
 Otherwise, we need to traverse up to fix the violated heap property.

-5) delete(): Deleting a key also takes O(Logn) time.
-We replace the key to be deleted with minum infinite by calling decreaseKey().
+- delete(): Deleting a key also takes O(log N) time.
+We replace the key to be deleted with the minimum infinite by calling decreaseKey().
 After decreaseKey(), the minus infinite value must reach root, so we call extractMin() to remove the key.